wvengen/unifi-controllable-switch/README.md

 The resulting firmware file `SW.v<version>.<build_number>+unifi<version>.bin` can be uploaded using the switch's web interface, and after pressing _Update_ and waiting a couple of minutes, a UniFi controller running on the same network would show the switch for adoption.
-The interace will show _UniFi Switch 8 POE-150W_ for the 8-port TOUGHswitch, and _UniFi Switch 8 POE-60W_ for the 5-port version.
+The interface will show _UniFi Switch 8 POE-150W_ for the 8-port TOUGHswitch, and _UniFi Switch 8 POE-60W_ for the 5-port version.